SOMETHING ABOUT THE PARISH

 Former Bishop of Oakland, The Most Rev. Archbishop Alan Vigneron appointed Father Stanislaw Zak as Pastor, as of Dec 1 2004.
 Canon Olivier Meney of the Institute of Christ The King Sovereign Priest is currently the Episcopal Delegate for theTraditional Latin Mass (Extraordinary Form of the Roman Rite) in the diocese of Oakland.

-CONFESSIONS are heard Sundays: 8:00am - 8:30am; and continuously between 10am - 2pm.
+CONFESSIONS are heard Sundays: 8:00am - 8:30am; and continuously between 10am - 2pm; and by appointment.
 The complete daily confession schedule is here.